 Two personal events inspired me to explore and embrace UD:

 First, my mother was diagnosed with Alzheimer’s.
 As her illness progressed, the home my Dad had designed for them became a difficult place for Mom to navigate.
 I became certified as an “Aging in Place” Specialist (CAPS) and soon realized that what I was doing to make their home safe and accessible for Mom were some of the same things I had done to make my own home child-friendly when my daughter was little.
-Hmm… I began to see Universal Design as the broader umbrella encompassing a continuum of thoughtful, indeed mindful, design solutions for everyone.
+Hmm… I began to look for a broader, more encompassing approach.
+When I discovered Universal Design, I found it answered the need for a continuum of thoughtful, indeed mindful, design solutions for everyone.

 Then, I was hit by a car while crossing the street, which left me with two broken legs.
 During the months I spent in a wheelchair, I honed my skills as a UD designer, living first-hand the accommodations needed for anyone living with even a temporary injury or increasing accessibility issues.

-That was my final wake up call, it was time to again open my own firm.
-I am passionate about bringing the sensible, practical principals of Universal Design to all the remodeling projects I undertake.
+That was my final wake up call.
+I am passionate about bringing the sensible, practical principals of Universal Design to all the remodeling projects my firm undertakes.

 I am a regular speaker in the Bay Area on Universal Design.
 Please contact my studio for speaking requests.